 She added “The most important part of our federation is unity of all workers, if one suffers in a country, we stand together and we support them in that country.
 We are now in the middle of this struggle, we want to reach the point where we gain freedom for all domestic workers!”

-Regarding the Convention 189, she argued: “We must cherish the Convention 189, it is ours, we must be jealous about it, it belongs to us, we fought for it, we cried for it, and we have to make it real.
+Regarding Convention 189, she argued: “We must cherish Convention 189, it is ours, we must be jealous about it, it belongs to us, we fought for it, we cried for it, and we have to make it real.
 We need to keep talking about it.”

-Myrtle was awarded in the European Parliament by S&D MEP Udo Bullmann, member of the EP Committee on Development, and SOLIDAR Secretary general Mikael Leyi.
-Our Secretary General commented: “SOLIDAR is grateful and proud of standing side by side Myrtle, the Federation and domestic workers worldwide and we will continue our work in supporting them as best we can.
+Myrtle was awarded in the European Parliament by S&D MEP Udo Bullmann, member of the EP Committee on Development, and SOLIDAR Secretary General Mikael Leyi.
+Our Secretary General commented: “SOLIDAR is grateful and proud of standing side by side with Myrtle, the Federation and domestic workers worldwide and we will continue our work in supporting them as best we can.
 Domestic workers are key actors in our societies, that languish with extremely high socio-economic inequalities and a climate crisis and emergency that will impact the most vulnerable people.
-We need to stand with domestic workers and support them as we fight for a social justice through a Just Transition for all.”
+We need to stand with domestic workers and support them as we fight for social justice through a Just Transition for all.”

 This year, the ceremony took place in a hybrid format, but we look forward to the possibility of once again holding this significant event in person with our Progressive Family and the Winner next year.

 If you want to re-watch the ceremony or if you missed it, you can view it on the S&D YouTube page: Global Progressive Forum 2021 | Day 2 PM